vmbrasseur/agstack-website/_pages/asset_registry.md

 5. To fetch an existing field, enter the the geo information that you have.
 Click the _Fetch Field_ button.
 6. Select the _Register Field_ button to register the polygon.

+Your field is registered.

 ## Fetch a field

+Complete the following steps to fetch a field:

+1. After you log in, navigate to the asset registry by selecting the **Asset registry** button.
+2. Select the **Action** icon from the map.
+3. Enter a valid Geo ID for the _Search by Geo ID_ parameter.

+The bounded field is displayed on the map.

 ### Fetch overlapping fields

-1. Select the _Draw polygon_ icon.
+1. Select the **Draw polygon** icon.
 2. Enter the values for the following parameter fields: _Resolution level_, _Threshold_, _S2 index_, and _Domain_.
+3. Select the **Fetch field** button.

+Relevant bounded fields are displayed from the map

 ### Fetch bounding box fields

-1. Select the _Draw rectangle_ icon.
+1. Select the **Draw rectangle** icon.
 2. Draw a rectangle across the area that you want.
 3. Click the **Fetch field** button.

-4. Relevant bounded fields are displayed on the map.
+Relevant bounded fields are displayed from the map.

 ### Fetch fields for a point

+You can fetch a field based on the latitude and longitude point that you provide.
+Complete the following steps:

-1. Select the marker icon on the map.
+1. Select the **Marker** icon on the map.
 2. Enter the values for the _Domain_ and _S2 index_ parameter fileds.
 3. Select the **Fetch field** button.

-4. The bounded field appears on the map.
+The bounded field appears on the map.

-## Get percentage overlap of two fields
+## Get overlap percentage of two fields

+Complete the following steps to discover the overlap percentage of two Geo IDs:

+1. Select the **Actions** icon.
+2. Provide the two Geo IDs.
+3. Click the **% Percentage** button.

+A percentage value is provided.

 ## Asset registry API

-You can enter values to test the Asset registry API.
-From the AgStack website, click the **_APIs_** drop-down menu.
-Select _Asset registry_ to view the documentation.
+You can enter values to test the Asset registry API from the AgStack website.
+Complete the following steps:

+1. From the AgStack website header, click the **_APIs_** tab > **Asset registry**.

    **Note:** Be sure to open the API in a new tab.

-To test the API, click the drop-down arrow for the function that you want to test.
-Click the **Try it out** button to enter queries.
+2. To test the API, click the drop-down arrow for the function that you want to test.
+3. Click the **Try it out** button to enter queries.